The Proposal

 This is because the old transformers are essential to keep the lights on and the power flowing while we put the new substation in place.

-Our updates plans for Westfield substation
+Our updated plans for Westfield substation

 We propose to extend Westfield substation to the west of the existing compound, immediately south of the B9097 near Ballingry.
 There is an existing access from the B9097 into the existing substation.
-The proposed extension will have similar equipment to SPEN’s Kilmarnock South substation, pictured on the front of this leaflet.

 The project will include:

-• A new 400kV SF6-free Gas Insulated Switchgear (GIS) substation building, which will house electrical switchgear, plant and ancillary equipment
+- A new 400kV SF6-free Gas Insulated Switchgear (GIS) substation building, which will house electrical switchgear, plant and ancillary equipment

-• Five 400/132kV transformers and one 400/275kV transformer
+- Five 400/132kV transformers and one 400/275kV transformer

-• SF6-free GIS double busbar to connect the switchgear to each circuit
+- SF6-free GIS double busbar to connect the switchgear to each circuit

-• Internal access roads and vehicle parking
+- Internal access roads and vehicle parking

-• Drainage and mitigation (for example, landscaping)
+- Drainage and mitigation (for example, landscaping)

-• A new steel palisade fence and internal fencing around the live compound to ensure safety and security.
+- A new steel palisade fence and internal fencing around the live compound to ensure safety and security.

 Since the previous consultation in July 2024, we have refined our plans to include six transformers rather than the four originally proposed, as shown on the plans below

-Our updates plans for Mossmorran substation
+Our updated plans for Mossmorran substation

 The proposed Mossmorran substation extension is to the north west of the existing substation, near the existing Mossmorran Natural Gas Liquids Plant, the Fife Ethylene Plant and the Little Raith Wind Farm.
 Access is from the A909 using an existing road through the plants.

-• A new 400kV SF6-free Gas Insulated Switchgear (GIS) substation building, which will house electrical switchgear, plant and ancillary equipment
+- A new 400kV SF6-free Gas Insulated Switchgear (GIS) substation building, which will house electrical switchgear, plant and ancillary equipment

-• Four 400/132kV transformers
+- Four 400/132kV transformers

-• SF6-free GIS double busbar to connect the switchgear to each circuit
+- SF6-free GIS double busbar to connect the switchgear to each circuit

-• Space for three additional transformers to be installed in future
+- Space for three additional transformers to be installed in future

-• Internal access roads and vehicle parking
+- Internal access roads and vehicle parking

-• Drainage and mitigation (for example, landscaping)
+- Drainage and mitigation (for example, landscaping)

-• A new steel palisade fence and internal fencing around the live compound to ensure safety and security
+- A new steel palisade fence and internal fencing around the live compound to ensure safety and security

 Since the previous consultation in July 2024, we have refined our plans to show the potential locations of the three additional transformers that may be needed in future, rather than the two originally indicated, as shown on the plans below: